samyk/pinning/README.md

 	* '**S**' to Save pin
 	* '**L**' to Like/heart pin
 	* '**F**' to Forward pin
-	* '**V**' to Visit pin URL
+	* '**V**' to Visit pin URL in new window
 	* '**Enter**' to Expand pin
 	* '**Escape**' to Escape expanded pin
 	* Use left/right arrow keys to traverse pins (in addition to standard hover)

 ## Todo
+* Fix bug where you must 'click' on the page before being able to use hotkeys
-* When traversing, page should autoscroll to show full pin
+* When traversing, page should autoscroll to display full pin
-* When saving to board (hitting 'P' or **rolling over** 'Save' button), big modal should **not** popup, instead a small rollover should display beneath Save button with list of all boards
+* When saving to board (hitting 'S' or **rolling over** 'Save' button), big modal should **not** popup, instead a small rollover should display beneath Save button with list of all boards
-	* Include typeahead and up/down arrow support
+	* Include typeahead and up/down arrow support for board selection
 	* Don't show duplicate boards
+	* Display last saved board, or perhaps last 3 saved to boards on top
 	* Make the display small so you still see the rest of pins
-	* When finally saving, the save should happen in the background so you can immediately continue seeing pins
+	* When finally saving, the save should happen in the background so you can immediately continue browsing pins
 * When Liking selected pin, show the like button (currently hidden as the pin is not actually in :hover state)
 * Once in a good state, drop into its own extension